vpubchain/particl-core/src/leveldb/doc/impl.md

 When the size of level L exceeds its limit, we compact it in a background thread.
 The compaction picks a file from level L and all overlapping files from the next level L+1.
-Note that if a level-L file overlaps only part of a level-(L+1) file, the entire file at level-(L+1) is used as an input to the compaction and will be discarded after the compaction.
+Note that if a level-L file overlaps only vp of a level-(L+1) file, the entire file at level-(L+1) is used as an input to the compaction and will be discarded after the compaction.
 Aside: because level-0 is special (files in it may overlap each other), we treat compactions from